Tendons of the Foot

 How do you Treat Tendonitis in the Foot?

 Tendonitis in the foot can be very painful during normal daily activity.
 Tendonitis is inflammation in a tendon.
 The initial treatment should involve ice and rest for the first 48 hours.
 If tolerable, light stretching of the tendon may be initiated.
 This may not be appropriate with severe injuries.

-Anti-inflammatory medications may be helpful but a physician should be consulted before beginning the use of these medications.
+Anti-inflammatory medications may be helpful, but a physician should be consulted before beginning using these medications.

 Severe pain in the foot is 1 of the 5 foot and ankle symptoms you should not ignore.